Ivanpah Solar Power Facility: Description

 The Ivanpah system consists of three solar thermal power plants on 3,500 acre of public land near the California–Nevada border in the Southwestern United States.
 Initially it was planned with 440 MW gross on 4000 acre of land, but then downgraded by 12%.
-It is near Interstate 15 and north of Ivanpah, California.
-The facility is visible from the adjacent Mojave National Preserve, the Mesquite Wilderness, and the Stateline Wilderness.
-It is also very visible from the Primm Valley resort area to the northeast.
+It is west of south Interstate 15, north of Ivanpah, California, and adjacent to the Mountain Pass mine, the United States' only source of rare-earth minerals.
+The facility is visible from the I-15, the adjacent Mojave National Preserve, the Mesquite Wilderness, and the Stateline Wilderness.
+It is also visible from the Primm Valley resort area to the northeast.

 Fields of heliostat mirrors focus sunlight on receivers located on centralized solar power towers.
 The receivers generate steam to drive specially adapted steam turbines.

 For the first plant, the largest-ever fully solar-powered steam turbine generator set was ordered, with a 123 MW Siemens SST-900 single-casing reheat turbine.
 Siemens also supplied instrumentation and control systems.
 The plants use BrightSource Energy's "Luz Power Tower 550" (LPT 550) technology which heats the steam to 550 °C directly in the receivers.
 The plants have no storage.

 Final approval for the project was granted in October 2010.
 On October 27, 2010, Governor of California, Arnold Schwarzenegger, Interior Secretary Ken Salazar, and other dignitaries gathered in the Mojave Desert to break the ground for the construction.

-The project, which had a total cost of about $2.18 billion, received a $1.6 billion loan guarantee from the United States Department of Energy.
-The facility developed contracts to sell about two-thirds of the power it generated to the Pacific Gas and Electric Company (PG&E), and the rest to Southern California Edison (SCE).

 The largest investor in the project was NRG Energy, a generating company based in Princeton, New Jersey.
 It contributed $300 million.
 The project also received an investment of $168 million from Google.
-However, in November 2011, Google announced that it would no longer invest in the facility due to the rapid decline of the price of photovoltaic systems. $90,000,000 in financing was provided through the EB-5 Investor Immigration program, managed in this case by CMB Regional Centers.
+In November 2011, Google announced that it would no longer invest in the facility due to the rapid decline of the price of photovoltaic systems. $90,000,000 in financing was provided through the EB-5 Investor Immigration program, managed in this case by CMB Regional Centers.

+The project, which had a total cost of about $2.18 billion, received a $1.6 billion loan guarantee from the United States Department of Energy.
+The facility developed contracts to sell about two-thirds of the power it generated to the Pacific Gas and Electric Company (PG&E), and the rest to Southern California Edison (SCE).
+PG&E announced in 2025 that it was terminating its contracts subject to approval by regulators.